Create an Azure Kubernetes Service (AKS) cluster that uses availability zones

-An Azure Kubernetes Service (AKS) cluster distributes resources such as the nodes and storage across logical sections of the underlying Azure compute infrastructure.
-This deployment model makes sure that the nodes run across separate update and fault domains in a single Azure datacenter.
-AKS clusters deployed with this default behavior provide a high level of availability to protect against a hardware failure or planned maintenance event.
+An Azure Kubernetes Service (AKS) cluster distributes resources such as nodes and storage across logical sections of underlying Azure infrastructure.
+This deployment model when using availability zones, ensures nodes in a given availability zone are physically separated from those defined in another availability zone.
+AKS clusters deployed with multiple availability zones configured across a cluster provide a higher level of availability to protect against a hardware failure or a planned maintenance event.

 This article shows you how to create an AKS cluster and distribute the node components across availability zones.

 Before you begin